Tera-Shiraneko/cross-server-tooltip/Readme.md

 ---

 ## Interface Command
-- Same commands like the ones from console command listed above.
+- Same command like the one from console command listed above.

 ---